 - Ger 490 Senior Thesis (W)

-***Students interested in completing an Honors Project see page 59 of the University Catalog
+***Students interested in completing an honors project should review the Research Honors section of the University Catalog

-A minimum of six courses (students exempted from 201 and/or 202 are also required to take six courses), three of which must be taken at IWU.
+A minimum of six courses (students exempted from 201 and/or 202 must still complete six courses), at least three of which must be taken at IWU.

 - Ger 201, Ger 202